sumonsheikhdev/local_db/README.md

 # Package Name

-Package Name is a Flutter package inspired by Sharedpreference that makes it easy to store and retrieve data locally.
+local_db is a Flutter package inspired by Sharedpreference that makes it easy to store and retrieve data locally.
 It provides a simple and intuitive interface for managing local data with support for dynamic models.

 ## Features